 When is the next step in the case when you can expect to be back in court?

-This status hearing will take a look at your progress in completing the courses in therapy outlined for you at the initial hearing.
-Additionally, a plan of service would have been created by the caseworker with you and your spouse that outlines a step by step plan for reunification of you and your child.
-If you cannot afford to have an attorney with you at this hearing, you can request an attorney in advance of this hearing by filing a motion with the court.
+This status hearing will look at your progress in completing the courses in therapy outlined for you at the initial hearing.
+Additionally, a service plan would have been created by the caseworker with you and your spouse that outlines a step-by-step plan for reunification of you and your child.
+If you cannot afford to have an attorney with you at this hearing, you can request an attorney by filing a motion with the court in advance of this hearing.

 The caseworker will then perform an inspection of that person's home, interview any adult living in that home, and then perform a background in criminal history search on this person.
 If everything comes back positive, then at the status hearing, the judge in your case could decide to place your child with this person instead of with a foster family or foster home.
-I don't think there is any way of getting around it that this would be a much better alternative for your child if he or she has to be away from your home for any period.
+I don't think there is any way of getting around it that this would be a much better alternative for your child if they have to be away from your home for any period.

 What will be the goal of your Child Protective Services case?

 From the outside of your case, your goal for the CPS case is likely to be your child being able to come home and reside with you permanently and for the CPS case's closure.
 Often, this is also the goal of Child Protective Services, but you should be aware that there is a range of plans that CPS could offer a court based on the specific circumstances of your case.
 The nature and history of the allegations made against you in the initial report and subsequent investigation will also play into CPS's decision-making in this regard.